Head Women's Soccer Coach

 His 2007 squad posted a 15-7 worksheet facing one of the toughest schedules in the country.
 The Pioneers made their third straight NCAA Tournament appearance, earning the top seed in the Southeast Region.
 The Pioneers won six of their last eight matches to advance to the Regional finals before falling at No. 6 Columbus State.
 TC finished the year ranked No. 14 in the country, marking the third straight season Tusculum has ended the year nationally ranked.
 Three players earned All-Region honors, while Turner was named to the NSCAA/NCAA II All-America Team.

 In 2006, the Pioneers didn’t claim the SAC Championship or SAC Tournament title for the first time in seven years.
-But Tusculum made its strongest national postseason run in school history, posting regional wins over Armstrong Atlantic State University and Carson-Newman College to claim the 2006 NCAA II Southeast Region Championship and advance to the NCAA Elite Eight for the first time in school history.
+But Tusculum made its strongest national postseason run in school history, posting regional wins over Armstrong Atlantic State University and Carson-Newman University to claim the 2006 NCAA II Southeast Region Championship and advance to the NCAA Elite Eight for the first time in school history.
 Tusculum’s No. 8 NSCAA/NCAA II national ranking was the best listing at the end of a season in school history.
 Tusculum ended the year 14-3-3.
 Three players garnered All-Region accolades, while defender Ashley Moreira was named to the NSCAA/NCAA II All-America Team.

 Joy’s 2005 Pioneer squad concluded the season with a 12-6-2 record and a No. 18 national ranking in the final NSCAA/NCAA II poll.
 TC earned its second NCAA Tournament berth and was the top seed and host for the Southeast Regional.
 The squad also captured its fourth Food Lion SAC Tournament championship.
 Five Pioneer players were named to the All-South Atlantic Conference Team, while two players earned All-Region recognition.